 Watch the video to see how I made this delicious bread.
 Please check the recipe notes below for US cup measurements.

-In a bowl combine 450 ml water with 3 tbsp psyllium husk powder and quickly stir with a whisk.
-It will gel instantly and get thick (see picture above in the blog post).
+In a bowl combine the water with the psyllium husk powder and quickly stir with a whisk.
+It will gel instantly and get thick (see the picture above in the blog post).
 Set aside for about 20-30 minutes.

 Add the psyllium gel to the bowl and mix all ingredients with a hand mixer (use the dough hooks) or a Kitchen Aid.
 You can also knead the dough with your hands.
 It will take about 5-10 minutes until the dough comes together.

 If the dough appears too wet, sprinkle it with 1-2 tbsp tapioca flour.
 If it feels too dry, add a little water.